Plurality (film): Plot

 After waking up, Shen finds herself in a junkyard.
 A group of thugs has tied 193 to a chair and are interrogating him.
 193 tells the thugs he is Liao.
 The thug leader reluctantly believes him and gives him a bag of money.
 However, 193 then brutally slaughters all the thugs.
 Shen, horrified, flees but is soon caught by 193.
-He claims to be Liao, and based on the thugs' conversation, Shen deduces that Liao, Qiu, and Ting have all been involved in the abductions, serving as the money launderer, getaway driver, and abductor.
+He claims to be Liao, and based on the thugs' conversation, Shen deduces that Liao, Qiu, and Ting have all been involved in the abductions, acting as the money launderer, getaway driver, and abductor.
 Wang tracks 193 and Shen to the junkyard.
 Observing 193 use his left hand to kill the thugs on the surveillance footage, while all known personas are right-handed, Wang concludes that the true culprit must be Lin Zi-ping.
 He calls Shen with his findings while leading his men to Lin's house to rescue the children.
 Meanwhile, Shen and 193 flee to a motel.
 Believing Lin is the mastermind, Hsu promises to re-enter 193's mind to find Lin's memories for the location of the abducted children if Shen takes care of his daughter.

 At Lin's house, Wang finds photos of Lin alongside a prosthetic arm, realizing Lin has no left arm and thus cannot be the murderer.
 A returning Hsu in 193's mind witnesses Qiu, Liao, and Ting being slaughtered.
 Escaping, Hsu bumps into a tied-up Lin.
 He questions Lin, who insists that Hsu Ming-ze is the murderer and is currently hunting the personas, having invited everyone onto the bus with plans to kill them all.
 Puzzled, Hsu argues that it's impossible for him to be the murderer.
 A man then appears and snaps Lin's neck, revealing himself to be Hsu.
 The Hsu who thought himself to be Hsu is actually Chen Kuang-hsuan, the owner of the body, with fragmented memories due to brain injuries.

 Wang brings Chen's daughter to meet 193 to fulfill his promise.
 However, 193 attempts to assault Chen's daughter under the guise of a hug.
 Shen realizes it is Hsu, prompting the police to subdue 193.
 Chen's persona takes control, revealing Hsu is briefly unconscious.
 Chen hugs his daughter one last time and allows Shen to execute him, fulfilling his death sentence and ensuring the murderer is gone.